Skip to main content

 Cluster Balance Formula

-As explained in the documentation page related to Payments, the cluster balance is affected by three factors, mainly:
+As explained in the documentation page related to Payments, cluster balance is affected by three main factors:

-And to keep track of their changes over time, the concept of Indexes have been introduced.
-This, in turn, means that indexes for network fees and operator fees are necessary to calculate the cluster balance, as well as the "snapshot" of the cluster status, taken the last time this was updated (the cluster snapshot is also used in smart contract transactions).
+To track changes over time, the concept of Indexes has been introduced.
+Indexes for network fees and operator fees are necessary to calculate the cluster balance, along with the "snapshot" of the cluster status, taken the last time it was updated (the cluster snapshot is also used in smart contract transactions).

 Cluster balance